GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     key is not stored in the cloud.
 The public key is hosted separately from the software distributions, on [Keybase](https://keybase.io/), and secured with separate credentials stored in password managers.

-   **If you are ever using Glacier in the future and notice that this step has changed (or that this warning has been removed), there is a security risk.**
+   **If this step changes in future uses of Glacier, or this warning is removed, there is a security risk.**
-   Stop and
+   Stop and seek assistance.
     Technical detail: There is a chicken-and-egg problem here, in that this document is giving instructions for how to verify itself.
 Any attacker that compromised this document could also compromise these instructions so that the verification